rsm-hcd/docker-dotnet-example/README.md

-# Docker & .NET Core Boilerplate
+# Docker & .NET Core Example

 ## Architecture Overview
 The project is built leveraging the following technologies: